Amadeus-/ISXAO/README.md

 ### Activate

 #### Syntax:
-`activate <Slot Name>`
-`activate <Slot Name> <Target Identity>`
-`activate <Slot Name> <Target Name>`
-`activate <Slot Name> me`
+`activate [options]`

 #### Description:
 Activates an item that is equipped or in the general inventory.
 If no target is provided, it will attempt to use the item on the currently selected target, if any.
 Item use in AO for many items requires a target and does not default to the client character if there is no selected target.

-##### Target information:
-`<Target Identity>` is the uint64 identifier for the target actor.
-`<Target Name>` is the *exact* name of the target actor.
+This may not be the case if the item is `CanApplyOnSelf`.
+Providing a target other than the currently selected target will result in a targeting change to the desired actor and then back to the previous target.
+The selection target will change, not the fighting target.

+#### Parameters:
+* `activate <Slot Name>`
+  * Attempts to activate the item in the provided slot on the currently selected actor.
+* `activate <Slot Name> <Target Identity>`
+  * Attempts to activate the item in the provided slot on the actor with the provided uint64 identity.
+* `activate <Slot Name> <Target Name>`
+  * Attempts to activate the item in the provided slot on the first actor that *exactly* matches the name provided.
+* `activate <Slot Name> me`
-`me` will attempt to use the targe on the client character.
+  * Attempts to activate the item in the provided slot on the client character.

 ##### Equipment slot names:
 ###### Weapon Slots: